CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSystems.md

 # Magic Systems

-Fogent Roleplay provides generalized framework for magic system mechanics for any setting.
-Whether it be the Force from Star Wars, Bending from Avatar, Cyberpunk technomancy, or tractional fantasy magic, this system should easily accommodate.
+Fogent Roleplay provides a generalized framework for magic system mechanics for any setting.
+Whether it be the Force from Star Wars, Bending from Avatar, Cyberpunk technomancy, or traditional fantasy magic, this framework should easily accommodate.

-All magic systems built using this generalized framwork require the following pieces of information to be determined.
-If you can come up with these, then you have a magic system!
+All magic systems built using this generalized framework require the following pieces of information to be determined.

 - Magic Name
 - Magic Vocation Name